 - A. Regular Meetings: In order to facilitate expeditious review of research investigator protocol applications, and to conduct other committee business, the IBC shall have regularly scheduled meetings, at least monthly. - B. Ad hoc Meetings: To enhance expeditious review of research protocol application submissions or resubmissions between regularly scheduled meetings, ad hoc meetings will be scheduled as practical, taking into consideration IBC membership availability. - C. Cancellation of Regular Meetings: In the event there is no committee business to discuss, the regularly scheduled IBC meeting may be cancelled prior to the meeting without notice to the University community.
-Notwithstanding cancellation of a regularly scheduled meeting, ad hoc meetings will be scheduled if needed. - 4.2 IBC Meeting Quorum: A quorum is required in order to conduct routine committee business.
-In order to establish a quorum: - A. The number of committee members present must equal one more than half of the total committee membership; - B. The Committee Chairperson or Vice Chairperson must be present; - C. The Biological Safety Officer (or his/her alternate) or the Director of Environmental Health and Safety must be present.
+Notwithstanding cancellation of a regularly scheduled meeting, ad hoc meetings will be scheduled if needed. - 4.2 IBC Meeting Quorum: A quorum is required to conduct routine committee business.
+To establish a quorum: - A. The number of committee members present must equal one more than half of the total number of voting members; - B. The Committee Chairperson or Vice Chairperson must be present; - C. The BSO (or his/her alternate) or the Director of Environmental Health and Safety must be present.

-[Note: The Biological Safety Officer MUST be present if the meeting agenda includes research at BSL-3, or large scale (greater than 10 liters).]
+[Note: The BSO or ABSO MUST be present if the meeting agenda includes research at BSL-3, or large scale (greater than 10 liters).]

-- D. At least one community representative must be present. - E. Three (3) research scientist members. - F. If research involving animals is to be considered, at least one individual with expertise in animal containment principles is required to be present (this requirement may be met by one or more of the research scientist members if so qualified). - G. If research involving recombinant or synthetic nucleic acid molecules in plants is to be considered, at least one individual with expertise in plant, plant pathogen, or plant containment principles is required to be present.
+- D. At least one community representative must be present. - E. Three (3) research scientist members. - F. If research involving animals is to be considered, at least one individual with expertise in animal containment principles is required to be present (this requirement may be met by one or more of the research scientist members if so qualified). - G. If research involving recombinant or synthetic nucleic acid molecules in plants is to be considered, at least one individual with expertise in plant, plant pathogen, or plant containment principles is required to be present. - H. If research involving gene drive modified organisms is to be considered, the IBC must have adequate expertise (e.g., specific species containment, ecological or environmental risk assessment) to thoroughly review the research, using one or more of the research scientist members if qualified, or ad hoc consultants if necessary.

-5.0 IBC FUNCTIONS
+5.0 IBC Functions